 This potential for stress reduction through support from peers was highlighted by Karmack et al., who studied how having a supporter present during a stressful task affected participants' heart rate.
 Subjects either arrived at the experiment alone or with a friend, and were tasked with completing 2 different psychological challenges.
 Those with a friend present were shown to have reduced heart rates during both tasks, as compared to participants in the solo group.
 The results indicate that even simply knowing you have support, without actually receiving it, can induce a calming effect, help in stress reduction, and improve mental health.
 Establishing social networks have also been shown to impact physical health along with mental health.

 By connecting these findings to the previous models of social interaction, a link can be established between mortality rate due to isolation and the purpose of social environments.
-As indicated in LIFE’s previous research articles, such as 11 Strategies to Manage Stress & Anxiety During Quarantine, stress can lead to a number of serious health complications.
+In 11 Strategies to Manage Stress & Anxiety During Quarantine, we see that stress can lead to a number of serious health complications.
 Using the stress-buffering model’s theory of interacting to reduce stress, and the main effect model’s theory of interacting as means of social influence, support, etc., health complications and increased risk of mortality due to stress can be diminished.
 Therefore, these models provide possible explanations as to why friends and family can keep you happy and healthy.

 Communication, regardless of what area of work one resides in, has always been a key factor of success.
 Taking this into account, social interaction and working rarely exclude one another.
 As stated by David J. Deming, from 1980 to 2012, jobs that include a high level of social interaction have increased by almost 12 percent.
 This is in contrast to less social jobs, mainly found in the STEM workforce.
 With the job market expanding in this direction, social skills are exceedingly being sought out and rewarded.
 Establishing connections opens opportunities for achieving success and furthering one’s career.